fscelliott/docsdonewell/_posts/2016-12-20-building-tools-i-document.md

-to make sure I was interpreting his specs correctly, read up on ansible, kubernetes, a few python modules (jinja2, argparse, and configparser), learned a lot about linux (our deployment environment), a few features of yaml and..... two weeks later I have a working script that is intended to be used by our devops team in production.
-The experience was such a contrast to my early Python days, when error messages were mysterious and frustrating; most of the time, I had an instinct for what was wrong and quickly debugged.
+to make sure I was interpreting his specs correctly, read up on ansible, kubernetes, a few python modules (jinja2, argparse, and configparser), learned a lot about linux (our deployment environment), a few features of yaml and...two weeks later I have a working script that is intended to be used by our devops team in production.
+The experience was such a contrast to my early Python days, when error messages were mysterious and frustrating.
+Now, I mostly have an instinct for what's wrong and can quickly debug.

 So at the moment, I don't have to ask, "when will the tool be ready to document, and what will it do?"
 Because I'm writing it.
 Which is a good thing,